APITeamLimited/globe-test/README.md

 ##### Run distributed load tests using the K6 runtime engine

-Actively being developed by <a href="https://apiteam.cloud">APITeam (https://apiteam.cloud)</a>.
+Actively being developed by APITeam (<a href="https://apiteam.cloud">https://apiteam.cloud</a>).
 APITeam is an all in one platform for designing, testing and scaling your APIs collaboratively.

 Note: GlobeTest and APITeam are not affiliated with the K6 project.